The Black Portraits

 FILEP KARMA West Papua

-Filep Karma is a prominent Papuan political activist and former Indonesian civil servant who is serving a 15 year prison sentence for raising a banned flag at a 2004 political rally.
+Filep Karma is a prominent Papuan political activist and former Indonesian civil servant who was serving a 15 year prison sentence for raising a banned flag at a 2004 political rally.
 He is married and has two daughters.
 Filep Karma was arrested in December 2004 for organising and participating in a ceremony in Abepura, West Papua at which several hundred Papuans gathered to raise the Papuan Morning Star flag and celebrate the anniversary of the1961 Papuan Declaration of Independence from Dutch rule.
 His arrest, detention and trial violate Indonesian law and Indonesian obligations under international law.
 FILEP KARMA WAS RELEASED ON 19th December 2015.
 More from Amnesty about Filep Karma's release here.

 Acknowledgement: An extensive use of images derived from Dominic Brown's captivating film FORGOTTEN BIRD OF PARADISE made this particular portrait possible.